ryanm-plastic-recycling/MacMarket/README.md

    ```bash
    uvicorn backend.app.main:app --reload
    ```
-5. Open `frontend/index.html` in a browser to view or modify alerts.
+5. Navigate to `http://localhost:8000/` to view or modify alerts.

 ## 🔍 Testing
 This project uses `pytest` for testing.
 Sample tests validate the